 The Hare brings good fortune and abundance.
 She offers good fortune as the lusty harbinger of spring and she has a close relationship with the moon, which is why she is connected to Easter.

 The hare is associated with good fortune, sexuality, lasciviousness, lust and procreation for she is unusually fertile, as she can conceive while already pregnant, and is able to produce up to 42 young a year.

 The Hedgehog is an interesting nocturnal creature.
-It can run 4.5mph; can climb walls, trees and fences.
-It can swim (and often does so to rid itself of ticks).
-It has up to 700 hard sharp quills and famously rolls into a ball to protect itself and it has a natural resistance in its blood to snake venom, so it really knows how to look after itself.
+He can run at 6 km/h; can climb walls, trees and fences.
+He can swim (and often does so to rid himself of ticks).
+He has up to 700 hard sharp quills and famously rolls into a ball to protect himself and he it has a natural resistance in his blood to snake venom, so he really knows how to look after himself.

 The Fox is one of our wildest creatures.
 She outwits predators and prey alike by her camouflage and shape shifting invisibility, a trickster; she knows the woods intimately, lying low in other’s earths until she goes a-hunting.

 She is beautiful, quick thinking and passionate, focused and tightly aimed when stalking her prey.

 She’s a devoted mother; she mates for life and has an eerie, rasping cry at the sound of which all other creatures fall silent.

 The Frog Prince was born in water and grew to live on dry land.
 He sings songs that celebrate these early watery beginnings.